On this pageKeying

 Always key branch points

-import * as M from 'foldkit/match'
+import { Match as M } from 'effect'

 const { div, header, main, keyed } = html<Message>()

-const view = (model: Model): Html => {
+const view = (model: Model): Document => {

 const routeContent = M.value(model.route).pipe(